The urge to go camping comes from an instinct to get back to a simpler life. The desire to spend your days and nights closer to nature.

 Camping in Maine state parks is one way to connect with nature.
 There are the 12 state park campgrounds that give you a full range of camping options throughout some of the most beautiful parts of the state.
 And of course there’s Acadia National Park, which beholds some of the most picturesque camping to be had in the entire world.

 Campgrounds in Maine range from roughing it in the wilderness to amenities that verge on luxury.
 Most have sites for tents, small trailers and large motor homes.
 Many amenities include hot showers and wheelchair accessible wash rooms, dumping stations, drinking water, picnic tables, fire rings, group campsites, boat launches and firewood for sale.
-Check out MECOA, the Maine Camping Guidefor more information.
+For more information about the best camping in Maine, check out MECOA, the Maine Camping Guide.